 They have the best anti-leak shield protection in the VPN industry on top of their many other excellent security support features and a huge number of server locations.

-Surfshark VPN servers provide unlimited bandwidth (incredibly fast streaming and download speeds!).
-They also feature apps for nearly any internet device, including any Android or iOS smartphone, Mac computer, or Windows PC with very friendly user interfaces.
+Surfshark VPN servers provide unlimited bandwidth (high-speed streaming and download speeds!).
+They also feature apps for nearly any internet device, including Android or iOS smartphones, Mac computers, or Windows PC, with very friendly user interfaces.
 Everyone here at My True Media entrusts them with our data security.
 Among all VPN providers we’ve ever tried, the Surfshark VPN commitment to customer support service seems the best, too.

 Want to protect more than just a Firestick or Windows PC?
 Your entire family’s smartphones also need a good hotspot shield.
 As ISP services go, phone service providers are some of the most notoriously anti-privacy.
 Surfshark VPN also allows you to connect unlimited devices to be protected on your account simultaneously.
 Enjoy free software you can download on all your devices to get private, high-speed encrypted connections.

 Surfshark VPN offers a 30-day free trial period with no strings attached.
 You have nothing to lose with the Surfshark VPN 30-day money-back guarantee.
 Simply ask for a full refund if not completely satisfied with their premium privacy shield and get all your money back.

 Our Best Free VPN Service Conclusion is: Stay Clear

 We have repeatedly attempted to find honest, transparent companies providing these free support services.
 Unfortunately, upon review, it has become evident that there is no free VPN worth using and available for free when speed, security, and privacy are considered.
 Best free VPN is typically a misnomer bordering on an oxymoron.